Infinity (comic book): Mighty Avengers

 As the Avengers have left Earth to fight the Builders, Thanos has come to tear the Illuminati apart.
 Ebony Maw has been tasked to defeat Doctor Strange while Proxima Midnight desires to destroy the city.
 The Heroes for Hire were able to thwart a robbery of robot parts committed by Plunderer's men.
 Plunderer tries to get away, but is stopped by the Superior Spider-Man (Doctor Octopus' mind in Peter Parker's body).
 After the Superior Spider-Man considered the Heroes for Hire as mercenaries, White Tiger quits the team.
 On the other side of town, Monica Rambeau, now answering to "Spectrum", chases down Blue Streak before a stranger tries to recruit her for a mysterious end.
 At a diner, Luke Cage and Power Man are discussing recent events.
 Power Man wants to attack Spider-Man, but Luke is a different man now for he wants to care and support his family.
 Power Man then plans to start his version of the Avengers.
-Proxima Midnight and her troops jump out of Thanos' ship and land in New York.
+Midnight and her troops jump out of Thanos' ship and land in New York.
 She stands up in a crater and commands her host to hunt and kill.
 Spectrum hears the explosions and goes to help out.
-Her mysterious guest says he cannot be seen in America, and needs her help for a mysterious mission, but she is adamant... he is in a costume shop, and if he wants her help, he'll put on a costume and come help her.
+Her mysterious guest says he cannot be seen in America, and needs her help for a mysterious mission, but she is adamant... he is in a costume shop, and if he wants her help, he will put on a costume and come help her.

 At the impact point, Proxima Midnight is leading her people when Luke Cage, Superior Spider-Man, and Spectrum all show up at the same time.
 They are suddenly joined by Spectrum's mystery man who is wearing a "Spider Hero" costume.
-The Mighty Avengers continue to battle the forces of Proxima Midnight.
+The Mighty Avengers continue to battle the forces of Midnight.
 Spectrum is seriously injured.
 Bystanders help the Avengers get back in the fight.
-Thanos appears in hologram form berating Proxima Midnight for her failure to destroy the city.
+Thanos appears in hologram form berating Midnight for her failure to destroy the city.
 Uatu the Watcher visits Blue Marvel in his Undersea Science Fortress which he had previously modified.
-Blue Marvel talks with Uatu about his family life and how he could've taken up the opportunity to join the Avengers while mentioning his humanitarian work.
+Blue Marvel talks with Uatu about his family life and how he could have taken up the opportunity to join the Avengers while mentioning his humanitarian work.
 Ebony Maw uses Doctor Strange to summon Shuma-Gorath to Earth.
 After a one-sided conversation, Blue Marvel took up his costume and flew through Shuma-Gorath's head during its fight with the heroes that are with Luke Cage.
-He was able to heal Spectrum (who had been incapacitated by Proxima Midnight's spear).
+He was able to heal Spectrum (who had been incapacitated by Midnight's spear).
 Blue Marvel was able to boost her powers temporarily to fight off their opponents.
 After the battle, Blue Marvel was among those Luke Cage declared in his Mighty Avengers.